 - - - - - - - - -

 At a first step, the methodologies for conducting a global assessment of the five types of transboundary water systems were developed during the TWAP Medium-sized Project (2009-2010).
-The TWAP Full-sized Project is currently implementing the first truly global comparative assessment for transboundary water system categories (groundwater, lakes/reservoirs, rivers, large marine ecosystems); and a thematic evaluation of the open ocean, through institutional partnerships that hope to seed future global assessment as well.
+The TWAP Full-sized Project has implemented the first truly global comparative assessment for transboundary water system categories groundwater, lakes/reservoirs, rivers, large marine ecosystems); and a thematic evaluation of the open ocean, through institutional partnerships that hope to seed future global assessment as well.
 The project results assist the GEF and other international organizations in setting priorities for supporting the conservation of transboundary water systems.

 How are the assessment conducted?

 The TWAP consists of five independent indicator-based assessment and the linkages between them, including their socioeconomic and governance-related features.
 The five water-category specific assessments cover 199 transboundary aquifers, 42 non-transboundary aquifers in small island developing states, 204 transboundary lakes and reservoirs, 286 transboundary river basins, 66 large marine ecosystems (and the Western Pacific Warm Pool), and the open ocean; a total of 756 international water systems.
 The assessed waters cover over 70% of the planet’s oceans and landmass, and about 16% of the planet’s landmass that is also underlain by transboundary aquifers.
 As a first global comparative assessment of transboundary waters (those shared by two or more countries), TWAP provides quantified assessment results that can inform the setting of priorities for intervention by GEF and others as well as the development of strategies on how nations and regions can meet their Sustainable Development Goals (SDGs) and targets by 2030.